Ciro23/c-blog/README.md

 ### Features
 - Create a post
-- Add a comment to a post (there's still no possibility to show all comments of a post)
+- Add a comment to a post
-- View a post
+- View a post and all its comments
 - List all posts (incoming)

 ### Support
-It's currently supported on Unix only, it's unsure if it will ever be available on Windows.
+It's currently supported on Unix only.